 Thank you for visiting my campaign website.
 I hope you will find this to be a useful tool in learning more about me and my campaign.
 On this site, I will maintain campaign news and updates, upcoming events, local news, and ideas on how you can be involved.
 Let us journey together to victory on election day!

-In retrospect, I had no idea what I was doing, what I would learn and how it would lead me to want to run for office.
-I thought politics was too confusing and too time-consuming to keep up with.
+At that time, I thought politics was too confusing and too time-consuming to keep up with.
 I thought our elected officials were looking out for us; and that I could trust them, and the people like I have become, to do the right thing for me.
+But at the executive session for that first bill I worked on, a State Rep said, “I know what my constituents THINK they want; I’m going to vote the way they SHOULD want.”
 I found out that, while our State Reps are representing my town, some of the ones we have elected are not representing me, nor are they representing many of Salem’s voters.

 The more I learned about what was going on in our State Capital, the more involved I became.
 As I exchanged information with those who were working with me on food safety, I started to learn about other issues that matter to our town and state.